 Making the Paneer Capsicum Masala

-- Heat oil in a pan and cumin seeds.
+- Heat oil in a pan and add cumin seeds.

-- Once cumin seeds start to sizzle, add green chili, ginger, and asafoetida.
+- Once the cumin seeds start to sizzle, add green chili, ginger, and asafoetida.

 - Add the marinated paneer mixture and mix gently.